DeVikingMark/miden-base/README.md

 ```

 Some of the functions in this project are computationally intensive and may take a significant amount of time to compile and complete during testing.
 To ensure optimal results we use the `make test` command.
 It enables the running of tests in release mode and using specific configurations replicates the test conditions of the development mode and verifies all debug assertions.

+## Documentation

+The documentation in the `docs/` folder is built using Docusaurus and is automatically absorbed into the main [miden-docs](https://github.com/0xMiden/miden-docs) repository for the main documentation website.
+Changes to the `next` branch trigger an automated deployment workflow.
+The docs folder requires npm packages to be installed before building.

 ## License